 Heads of Departments will meet as members of the Heads of Departments Committee.
-Heads of Maths, English, Languages and Science will be permanent members of the Academic Committee, as will the Assistant Head (Academic) and the Heads of Development Year, Lower School and Sixth Form, the BTEC QN, the SENCO and the Head of Business and Economics.
-These committees are chaired by the Deputy Head (Academic) who will use them as a forum for consultation and to take advice from its members.
+This committee is chaired by the Deputy Head (Academic) who will use it as a forum for consultation and to take advice from its members.

 The Deputy Head (Academic) will be responsible for curriculum and related matters in the school.
 The Deputy Head (Academic) will report to the Head on matters relating to learning and teaching and will be a member of the Leadership Team.
 The Deputy Head (Academic) will report formally to the Education Committee of Trustees each year on the College's academic performance and will update the Council of Trustees regularly regarding on-going academic and curriculum matters every term.